 Please check the UROC Researchers Canvas course for information regarding program deliverables.

-You will receive your stipend as a scholarship/fellowship on your CSUMB financial aid account on OASIS.
-In order to receive your stipend, you must long onto your financial aid account and go to FINANCES.
-Select the award, select 21/22 aid year and select "accept" again.
-If you are signed up for direct deposit, funds will be dispersed to your bank account.
-Otherwise, you will be mailed a paper check.
+You will receive your research scholarship on your CSUMB financial aid account on OASIS.
+In order to receive your research scholarship, you must log onto your financial aid account and go to FINANCES.
+Your award will be listed as your funding source (HSI, LSAMP, Supportfund).
+Select the award, select 21/22 aid year and select accept again.
+If you are signed up for direct deposit, funds will be sent to your bank account.
+If not, you will be mailed a paper check.

 Who do I contact if I am having trouble seeing my award on my financial aid account?